ajfwebdev/vdd_ajf/README.txt

 Find the official Drupal.org version here: https://www.drupal.org/project/vdd

+This started as a copy of the Dev version (8.x-1.x-dev) of the project as it existed on July 19th 2016.

 What's different in the AJF version -

 1) After cloning this repo to your machine, the outer, enclosing directory will be called 'vdd_ajf'.
 Rename that as you like.

-2) I removed the Mailcatcher application because on July 18th 2016, when I tested the D.O.
+2) I removed the Mailcatcher application because on July 19th 2016, when I tested the D.O.
 VDD project, the chef provisioning failed because of a Ruby version mismatch between Mailcatcher and VDD.
 I decided I could live without Mailcatcher.